wafflefries/iRobotAsimov/README.md

 6) Connect to the RooWiFi module through the WiFi adapter.

 7) Start Matlab/Simulink.
 Start a blank Simulink work space and relevant blocks.

+You may also download roombaSensorsExample.slx and roombaSensorsExample.slx to test your roomba sensors and wheels.